What is Endovenous Laser Treatment?

 What To Expect During Treatment

 The Endovenous Laser Treatment is done in our office and you will be awake the entire time.
 We give local anesthesia (numbing shots) to help with any pain involved with the procedure.
-The local anesthesia will prevent any pain, so the only sensation you may feel during the procedure is pressure when the the thin fiber is inserted into the damaged vein.
+The local anesthesia will prevent any pain.
+The only sensation you may feel during the procedure is pressure when the the thin fiber is inserted into the damaged vein.
 You will also wear protective glasses to protect your eyes from the laser during the procedure.